herber/new/README.md

 You can also specify a different directory ```new my-project```.

-**New-package** will ask you for all the necessary information and fill in all the information it can automatically generate(e.g. git repo).
+**New-package** will ask you for all the necessary information and fill in all the information it can automatically generate(eg. git repo).

 DONE! 🎉